coverlet-coverage/coverlet/README.md

 * by applying `ExcludeFromCodeCoverageAttribute` (from `System.Diagnostics.CodeAnalysis` namespace) as:
   * `[ExcludeFromCodeCoverage]`
   * `[ExcludeFromCodeCoverageAttribute]`
-* by creating custom attribute with name `ExcludeFromCoverageAttribute` and applying his as:
+* by creating custom attribute with name `ExcludeFromCoverageAttribute` and applying it as:
   * `[ExcludeFromCoverage]`
   * `[ExcludeFromCoverageAttribute]`